 In today's world, we spend hours looking at screens – whether it be on computers, TVs, tablets or smartphones.
 But too much screen time may not be healthy for a growing child's brain.

-Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠, explains the effects of too much screen time, recommended screen time by age and strategies for parents to limit screen time for kids.
+Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠, explains the effects of too much screen time, recommended screen time by age and strategies to limit screen time for kids.

 How much screen time is too much?